Implementation Failure – Your End Users Have a Say

 There are many reasons why implementations go wrong, but they all kind of roll up into one central idea: Someone forgot about the end-users.
 It’s basically the same mistake that allowed every Rob Schneider movie to be made.

 An Exec greenlit the software purchase to streamline some work processes or get a better time to value.
-And the tool that was purchased can probably still do what it’s intended to do, but there’s one little problem.
+And the purchased tool can probably still do what it’s intended to, but there’s one little problem.
 No one will use the freaking tool.
 Not even Rob Schneider (ouch – twice in two paragraphs.
 But seriously – there was a second Deuce Bigalow, really?)

 You scratch your head and wonder why.
 Maybe you conclude that the new software users are all idiots and move on.
 Or maybe, you do stop and ponder the question: